cunicopia-dev/enterprise-ai-backend/README.md

 13. `DELETE /system-prompts/{prompt_id}` - Delete a specific system prompt
 14. `POST /system-prompts/{prompt_id}/activate` - Set a specific system prompt as the active one

+### Provider Management Endpoints

+15. `GET /providers` - Get all available providers and their status
+16. `GET /providers/{provider}/models` - Get available models for a specific provider
+17. `GET /providers/{provider}/health` - Check health status of a specific provider

 ## Using the Chat Endpoint

 ### Starting a New Conversation